COULD YOU BE A FOSTER CARER?

 Supposing I need to go away, or go on holiday?

-Then we would call on another Foster Carer, or place the animal in a sanctuary where we would pay for its keep, until you returned.
+Then we would call on another Foster Carer, or place the animal in a sanctuary where we would pay for its keep until you return.

 Will I have to pay for the food and vet bills?